The WPCS can only accept our own current passport forms, which can be downloaded and printed from the Downloads tab of the WPCS website.

 Yes.
 All equines are now required to have an individual passport by the time that they reach 6 months old.
 If a foal is under 6 months it is allowed to travel with its dam.
 Please note that all animals are required to have a passport before they can be sold regardless of the animal’s age.

-No. The Veterinary Surgeon’s examination of the stallion does not contain a fertility test; therefore the licence does not guarantee that the stallion is fertile.
+The Veterinary Surgeon’s examination of the stallion does not contain a fertility test.